Neil J. Gunther: Post-Doc years

 Gunther taught physics at San Jose State University from 1980 to 1981.
 He then joined Syncal Corporation, a small company contracted by NASA and JPL to develop thermoelectric materials for their deep-space missions.
 Gunther was asked to analyze the thermal stability test data from the Voyager RTGs.
 He discovered that the stability of the silicon-germanium (Si-Ge) thermoelectric alloy was controlled by a soliton-based precipitation mechanism.
 JPL used his work to select the next generation of RTG materials for the Galileo mission launched in 1989.

 Xerox years

 In 1982, Gunther joined Xerox PARC to develop parametric and functional test software for PARC's small-scale VLSI design fabrication line.
 Ultimately, he was recruited onto the Dragon multiprocessor workstation project where he also developed the PARCbench multiprocessor benchmark.
-This was his first fore into computer performance analysis.
+This was his first foray into computer performance analysis.

 1989, he developed a Wick-rotated version of Richard Feynman's quantum path integral formalism for analyzing performance degradation in large-scale computer systems and packet networks.

 Pyramid years

-In 1990 Gunther joined Pyramid Technology (now part of Fujitsu Siemens Computers) where he held positions as Senior Scientist and Manager of the Performance Analysis Group that was responsible for attaining industry-high TPC benchmarks on their Unix multiprocessors.
+In 1990 Gunther joined Pyramid Technology (now part of Fujitsu Siemens Computers) where he held positions as senior scientist and manager of the Performance Analysis Group that was responsible for attaining industry-high TPC benchmarks on their Unix multiprocessors.
 He also performed simulations for the design of the Reliant RM1000 parallel database server.